Katie Melua: Early stage

-After an upbringing in politically unstable Georgia, Melua initially planned to become either a historian or a politician.
+After an upbringing in politically unstable Georgia, Melua planned initially to become either an historian or a politician.
 This changed in 2000, at the age of 15, when Melua took part in a talent competition on British television channel ITV called "Stars Up Their Noses" (a spoof of Stars in Their Eyes) as part of the children's programme Mad for It.
 Melua won the contest by singing Badfinger's "Without You".
 The prize was £350 worth of MFI vouchers, with which she bought a chair for her father.
 Had she lost the contest, she would have been gunged.

 BRIT School and Mike Batt

 After completing her GCSEs, Melua attended the BRIT School for the Performing Arts in the London Borough of Croydon, undertaking a BTEC with an A-level in music.
 When studying at the school, Melua began to write songs and met her future manager and producer, Mike Batt.

 While performing at BRIT School showcase, Melua caught the eye of songwriter and producer Mike Batt.
 Batt was originally looking for an acid-rock band, bass player and a singer capable of singing "jazz and blues in an interesting way".
 After hearing Melua sing "Faraway Voice" (a song she wrote about the death of her idol Eva Cassidy) Batt signed the 18-year-old Melua to his small Dramatico recording and management company and took her into the studio, producing her first three albums during the subsequent years, plus her fifth and sixth albums.